Analysis, Systems, Climate, Economics, Communications

 I remember running into Larry just before he died at the Safeway grocery store in town.
 He talked about how much he missed Ruth, Davids mom who died in a tragic car accident.
 Ironically, just a few years later, I worked on a movie called ‘The Arrival’; that Safeway had closed and we used it as a movie set for the interiors.

 Fallbrook was unique.
 It’s nickname in Hollywood was ‘Hollywood South’.
 The home of Frank Capra, whom I used to go to church with, Delores Barrymore/Costello, whom my father used to bring communion to every week.
-Even singers like Kris Kristoferson.
+Even singers like Kris Kristofferson.
 The manager of the Beach boys lived down there too, whom I spoke with during my time as manager of the surf band The Surfaris.

-My dad was deployed on the USS Ticongeroga CVA-14 during the Vietnam war.
+My dad was deployed on the USS Ticonderoga CVA-14 during the Vietnam war.
 I remember watching his ship leave harbor.
 And I remember when the ship came back for refit to go back out again.
 We went out on what may have been the first tiger cruise to Bremerton.

 Then, in 1975, I remember walking back from lunch, still in elementary school, everyone was shouting, the war is over, the war is over.
 THere was a wave of relief in all the childrens voices.
 Our dads were coming home.
 During the fall of Saigon, which we all watched on television news we learned a wave of refugees were coming to America.
 I remember my mom and I filling our station wagon with clothing and supplies from the community and bringing them to Horno Area, and San Onofre.
 The kids and what parents that made it out were the lucky ones.
 To the South Vietnamese it became known as ‘Black April‘.
 An interesting twist occured many years later in a conversation with a man that was arguing against giving aid to the poor.
-It turned out he was Vietnamese and came through Camp Pendleton ater the fall of Saigon.
+It turned out he was Vietnamese and came through Camp Pendleton after the fall of Saigon.
 His tone in the debate changed when I told him he was probably one of the kids we were bringing food and clothing to at Camp San Onofre.

 Fathers: They say it takes a village to raise a child.
 If you are lucky enough to have more than one key influence as you walk through your discovery of what the world is, and what it could be.
 It helps to have more than one perspective.